sheikh-mohammad/Assignment-1-JS/Chapter_2_Variables_for_Strings/README.md

 [![Live Server Recommended](https://img.shields.io/badge/Live%20Server-Recommended-00bcd4)](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)

 ## Support
-If you encounter any issues or have questions about the exercises, please open an issue in the repository or contact your instructor.
+If you encounter any issues or have questions about the exercises, please contact your instructor.

 ---